Adiabatic Electroweak Baryogenesis Driven by an Axion-like Particle: Electroweak Phase Transition

 Fig.~\ref{fig:T2Tc} illustrates how EWPT takes place depending on $\alpha$ and $\epsilon$ for the case with $\Lambda=130$~GeV, which corresponds to $r\simeq 1.1$.
 A first-order phase transition is achieved in the white and red regions, and it is strong in the white region.
-In the region of a first-order phase transition, we also show the constant contours of $T_2$ by blue lines, and those of $T_c$ by red lines, respectively.
+In the region of a first-order phase transition, we also show the constant contours of $T_2$ by blue lines, and those of $T_c$ by red lines.
 The blue region leads to an EW minimum higher than the symmetric minimum, while the orange region is excluded because the vacuum transition rate to the EW minimum is highly suppressed for $f$ above TeV due to a barrier remaining at $T=0$.
 In the green region, the phase transition is not first-order as in the SM.
 We note that the indicated lines and regions in the figure change only slightly with $f$ because the potential for fixed $\theta$ does not rely on it at the tree level.
+Let us shortly discuss the generic behavior for a different value of $r \propto \Lambda^2$.
+If one increases $r$, a strong first-order phase transition occurs at smaller values of $\epsilon$ for a given $\alpha$ because it requires sizable $\sin\theta_0$.
+Thus, the white region in Fig.~\ref{fig:T2Tc} moves to the bottom right.
+In the opposite case with a smaller value of $r$, it moves to the top left.
+The remaining qualitative behaviors are the same as before.

 Let us examine the phase transition in more detail.
 The bubble nucleation rate is given by $T^4 e^{-S_3/T}$, where $S_3$ is the Euclidean action of an $O(3)$ symmetric critical bubble.
 For $f$ above TeV, the contribution to $S_3$ from Higgs kinetic terms is highly suppressed, and tunneling occurs dominantly along the ALP direction.
 Interestingly, combined with the insensitivity of the scalar potential to $f$ for given $\theta$, this leads to the approximate scaling laws \bea S_3 &\propto& f^3, \nonumber \\ R_c &\propto& f, \eea where $R_c$ is the radius of the critical bubble.
 See the appendix \ref{appendix:bounce} for the details.
 At temperatures around $T_n$, one can thus take an approximation \bea \frac{S_3}{T} \propto (T-T_2)^n f^3, \eea for a positive constant $n$ of order unity, where we have used that $S_3=0$ at $T=T_2$ because there is no potential barrier.
 Thus there are characteristic features specific to our scenario.
 One is that the bubble nucleation temperature, which is determined by $S_3/T\approx 130$, is close to the barrier disappearing temperature \bea T_n \sim T_2, \eea where the difference between the two is suppressed by a factor of $f^{-3/n}$.
 Another distinctive feature is that bubbles are formed with a thick wall roughly proportional to $f$, and the phase transition proceeds rather smoothly with nucleation of bubbles.
 This implies that the phase transition is approximately adiabatic during baryogenesis, and diffusion through the bubble wall is not efficient for large $f$.